roseengineering/rfems/README.md

 And since openEMS can import either STL or PLY formatted models, I picked STL as the natural format.
 (Only ASCII STL models are supported by rfems.
 Binary STL models do not provide a fine enough resolution).
-The examples provided in the repo use the solidpython2 library and openscad to create the STL files.
+The examples provided in the repo use the Solidpython2 library and Openscad to create the STL files.

 Another reason I created rfems was to test and validate my other repo called rffdtd.
 Rffdtd was my first attempt at designing cavity filters using FDTD.
 It also influenced